wperlichek/ISL/exercises/ch-2.md

                                          Very flexible approaches also allow us to attempt to model very complex behavior that could never be approximated with less flexible methods.

+Very flexible advantages for classification:

+When would a flexible approach, in general, be preferred:

+When would an inflexible approach, in general, be preferred: